Generative Causal Inference: Introduction

 In regression setting, the propensity score is a function of the conditional probability of treatment given the covariates.
 The propensity score is a sufficient statistic for the treatment assignment.
 Then to estimate the treatment effect, we find ``similar'' units in the control group and compare their outcomes to the treatment group.
 The similarity is defined by the difference in propensity scores.
-In the controlled experiments the distributions over $x\mid z=1$ and $x\mid z=0$ should be the same.
+In the controlled experiments the distributions over $X \mid Z=1$ and $X \mid Z=0$ should be the same.
 In observational studies, this is not the case.
 The main difference between a traditional predictive model and the propensity score model $\pi(x)$ is that observed $y$'s are not used for training the propensity score model.
+Furthermore, a common feature of the real-life problems is that the response function $f$ and the propensity score function $\pi$ are highly-non linear.
+Which makes many Bayesian methods inapplicable.
+For example, the propensity score matching is a popular method for causal inference.
+However, it is not clear how to apply this method in the Bayesian setting.
+The propensity score matching is a non-parametric method, which means that it does not require any assumptions about the functional form of the propensity score.
+However, the Bayesian approach requires a parametric model for the propensity score.
+Yet, another complicating factor can be deterministic relationships between the covariances and the treatment/outcome.
+In this case, sample-based Bayesian methods are not applicable.

+Hahn et al (2020) propose the use of Bayesian casual forests as a direct extend of the BART sum-of-trees approach of \cite{hill2011bayesian}.
+There are many other nonlinear regression (a.k.a supervised learning) approaches for estimation and inference of average treatment effects (ATE) including double machine learning \cite{carlier2016vector} and generalised boosting \cite{mccaffrey2004propensity,mccaffrey2013tutorial}, More recently, \cite{taddy2016nonparametric} focus on estimating heterogeneous effects from experimental rather than observational data.
+Conditional ATE (or CATE) using regression trees is proposed in \cite{wager2018estimation}. \cite{athey2019generalized} provide an inferential framework for CATE estimation. \cite{zaidi2018gaussian} use Gaussian processes and directly model the transomed response surface.

+While some researchers \cite{banerjee2020road,duflo2007using} argue that randomized experiments can and should be used to estimate the treatment effect, it is the case that randomized experiments are not always possible and that observational studies can be used to estimate the treatment effect. \cite{rubin1974estimating} provides a good discussion of the difference in the estimation procedures for randomized and non-randomized studies.

+It is contended that propensity score is not needed to estimate the treatment effects \cite{hahn1998role,hill2007bayesian}.
+On the other hand, \cite{rubin2006estimating} argues that estimating propensity score, it is hard to distinguish the treatment effect from the change-over-time effect.
+Another debate is wether Bayesian techniques or traditional frequentist approaches are more suitable for the econometrics applications \cite{stephens2023causal}.